theuserge/TheUserge.github.io/deployment.md

 4. Vars Defined for your [**Mode**](https://theuserge.github.io/deployment#userge-modes)

-**Note:** These are minimum required vars need to setup to make userbot functional.
+**Note:** These are the minimum required vars need to setup to make userbot functional.

 ### Non-Mandatory Vars: